fallahn/crogine/ModelViewer/model_definition_format.md

         //Inter Quake Models - more about authoring those can be founde at http://sauerbraten.org/iqm/

         //primitive types are: sphere, cube and quad.
 Sphere meshes also expect a radius property with a float
         //value greater an 0.
-Cubes are a;ways 1x1x1 units in size (subject to change).
+Cubes are always 1x1x1 units in size (subject to change).
 Quads require two
         //properties: size and uv.
 For example:
         size = 2,3.4
         uv = 0.5,1